-During the year 2017 several loans have been agreed upon in a revolving cash agreement dated 23 March 2010 between the Company and Naturgy Energy Group, S.A.
+During the year 2019 several loans have been agreed upon in a revolving cash agreement dated 23 March 2010 between the Company and Naturgy Energy Group, S.A.
 This agreement has been signed to carry out the lending of the proceeds raised under the ECP program up to a maximum amount of EUR 1,000,000 thousand where any advances to be granted by the Company to the borrower will be subject to the conditions precedent to the issuance of Notes.
-Thus, the loans have the same maturity date as the ECP issuance which is for later to the ECP is a subject to the the same nominal interest rate plus a taxable margin + 0.25% plus a taxable margin of 0.064316% in line with the tax ruling.
+Thus, the loans have the same maturity date as the ECP issuance which is related to and bear the same nominal interest rate plus a taxable margin + 0.25% plus a taxable margin in line with the tax ruling.

-The amount of none EUR is the outstanding drawn amount as of 31 December 2018.
+The amount of none EUR is the outstanding drawn amount as of 31 December 2019.